-I often describe it as a funnel, but it’s more like this ball maze toy.
+I often describe it as a funnel, but it’s more like a ball maze toy.
 All of the assets that a decedent had any interest in are the balls that are dropped into the maze.
 Depending on how they are titled or structured, each ball will funnel through a different tube.

+First, there are the assets that the decedent owned jointly with another person.
 This is often the case with married couples.
 They own their real property jointly with rights of survivorship.
 They hold their checking and savings accounts jointly.
 These assets fall through the first hole in the tube and slide over to the surviving joint owner’s name immediately.